KanijiroSakado/WavFileReader/README.md

 ## How To Use
 Include `wav_file_reader.h` in your code, and build your applications with `wav_file_reader.cpp`.
-Create `kingyo::WavFileReader` object and use `WavFileReader.Read()` function to read data from WAV file.
+Create `gold::WavFileReader` object and use `WavFileReader.Read()` function to read data from WAV file.
 The way of using it is very similar to  `fread()` function in `stdio.h` or `cstdio`.
 ```
 #include"wav_file_reader.h"
-using namespace kingyo;
+using namespace gold;

 void example() {
 	unsigned char buf[44100];